Roliga/unitypm/README.md

 Copy properties from one component to another in bulk.

-`Script Properties` and `Script Fields` are all fields and properties on the component. `Properties` are manually added properties that require special steps to modify, like for example Mesh Renderer blend shapes.
+`Script Properties` and `Script Fields` are all fields and properties on the component.

+`Properties` are manually added properties that require special steps to modify, like for example Mesh Renderer blend shapes.
+More of these can be added in `Quirks.cs`.
+Please send a PR if you add any useful ones!

 Dragging one or more gameobjects to the header of the `Destinations` list will add all componets matching the type of `Source` to the list.